ansible/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 Trademarks should be used on 1st references on a page or within a section.

-Use Ansible Tower® or Ansible®, on first reference when referring to products.
+Use Red Hat® Ansible Tower® or Ansible®, on first reference when referring to products.

 Use "Ansible" alone as the company name, as in "Ansible announced quarterly results," which is not marked.